Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/MultiKernel/README.md

 ### Data and Coefficients Management and Operation Scheduling

 The difference between the single-kernel case and this case is that the tap array contains eight elements and that the delay line is only 16 element deep.
-In the previous section you saw that there were only two `mul4` and `mac4` intrinsics for cint16 x cint16 operations.
+In the previous section, you saw that there were only two `mul4` and `mac4` intrinsics for cint16 x cint16 operations.

 ![missing image](../Images/Mul4Intrinsics.jpg)

 More interestingly is the one that uses a `v16cint16` for the data register.
 Filter output compute for an eight tap filter on four lanes in parallel requires (8+3 = 11) data in the buffer.
-The delay-line should contain at least eight samples as the seven previous samples will be needed for the computation of the first output.
+The delay-line should contain at least eight samples as the seven previous samples are needed for the computation of the first output.

 The following image gives an idea of data update scheduling and how it is interleaved with `mul4`/`mac4` operations (only the first eight outputs).